 Information on panicle morphology is limited in switchgrass, although panicle length differences have been reported between switchgrass ecotypes and cultivars (Porter Jr 1966; Price 2014; Van Esbroeck 2003).
 We hypothesize that panicle evolution in switchgrass may be related to selection on aspects of mating system and degree of investment in vegetative versus sexual reproduction, especially in the context of seedling establishment in differing habitats.
 For example, lowland switchgrass has a restricted bunch grass growth form and occurs primarily in patchy distributions along riparian areas.
 In contrast, upland switchgrass has a rhizomatous spreading growth form that occurs in many prairie habitats.
 Pattern of pollen dispersal across patches, or aspects of seed establishment (e.g. seed size/number tradeoffs or disturbance regimes) likely differ in these habitats and may have driven divergence in panicle form.
 Panicle morphology and its relationship to seed quality may be important targets of selection and breeding, as consistent seed production will be critical to meet the demands for large-scale biofuel production (Das and Taliaferro 2009; Vogel 2000).

-In this study, we evaluated the genetic architecture of switchgrass panicle traits across 10 field sites in the central US.
+In this study, we evaluated the genetic architecture of switchgrass panicle traits using a four-way population grown across 10 field sites (or common gardens) in the central US and a natural population of switchgrass (i.e., a diversity panel) grown at three common gardens out of the 10 sites.
 To accomplish this goal, we planted clonal divisions of progeny from a four-way outbred mapping population derived from upland and lowland germplasm, along with the four grandparents and F1 hybrids, at 10 field sites spanning a large latitudinal gradient.
-Three panicle traits including panicle length (PL), primary branching number (PBN) per panicle, and secondary branching number (SBN) on the panicle, were assessed at each site to investigate: (1) the genetic architecture underlying these three traits, (2) the sensitivity of QTL and their effects across different environments, and (3) the extent of pleiotropy between panicle and other traits.
-Finally, we conducted a genomic prediction for the extra genotypes grown at three core field sites, and searched for candidate genes on the identified QTL regions involved in regulating panicle architecture in switchgrass.
+Also, we planted a diversity panel of switchgrass at three of the 10 field sites.
+Three panicle traits including panicle length (PL), primary branching number (PBN) per panicle, and secondary branching number (SBN) on the panicle, were assessed for each population at their planting sites in the end of 2019 growing season.
+These datasets were used to investigate: (1) the genetic architecture underlying these three traits through quantitative analysis and GWAS analysis, (2) the sensitivity of QTL and their effects across different environments from the four-way population, and (3) the single nucleotide polymorphism (SNP) effects on the traits in the three common gardens from the diversity panel, and to search for candidate genes that are overlapping between the two populations and are in regulation of panicle architecture in switchgrass.

 Materials and Methods

+Data availability

+Whenever possible, plant material will be shared upon request.
+Source data and code to replicate these analyses are available at: https://github.com/lzhangUT/PanicleData.git.
+Large genetic data files to replicate these analyses are available from the UT dataverse at: make_stable_doi_link.

-Field experiment and phenotyping
+Field experiment and phenotyping of the four-way

-The details of the creation of this population were described in Milano et al. (2016).
+The details of the creation of the four-way population are described in Milano et al. (2016).
 Briefly, the grandparents of the mapping population were derived from highly divergent southern lowland and northern upland ecotypes.
 The population was developed by initial crosses between AP13 (A) x DAC6 (B) and WBC3 (C) x VS16 (D).
 AP13 and WBC3 are genotypes clonally derived from an individual selected from the lowland cultivar ‘Alamo’ (southern Texas accession) and an individual from naturally occurring population ‘West Bee Cave’ (central Texas accession), respectively.
 DAC6 and VS16 are genotypes clonally derived from individuals selected from the upland cultivars ‘Dacotah’ and ‘Summer’ (both northern upland accessions), respectively.
 The F1 hybrids of each of those crosses were then intercrossed reciprocally to produce the four-way outbred mapping population.